Valhalla (1986 film): Plot

-The group travel Útgarðar, where the jötunn-king Útgarða-Loki offers to take Quark back if they can overcome a series of challenges.
-First, Loki is set to win a eating competition against a jötunn named Loge.
+The group travel Utgard, where the jötunn-king Utgard-Loki offers to take Quark back if they can overcome a series of challenges.
+First, Loki is set to win an eating competition against a jötunn named Loge.
 At first Loki seems to be victorious but he loses when Loge eats the entire trough.
 Thor is then challenged to drink from a giant drinking horn, but the horn does not seem to empty no matter how much he drinks.
-Thor demands another challenge and the jötunns asks to lift Útgarða-Loki's cat instead.
-Despite the seemingly-small size of the cat, Thor is only able to lift a single one of the cat's paws off the floor; to regain his honor and save face, Thor demands a trial by combat. Útgarða-Loki then calls for his ancient mother, Elle, whose feeble and aged appearance nonetheless frightens the other jötunns.
+Thor demands another challenge and the jötunns asks to lift Utgard-Loki's cat instead.
+Despite the seemingly-small size of the cat, Thor is only able to lift a single one of the cat's paws off the floor; to regain his honor and save face, Thor demands a trial by combat.
+Utgard-Loki then calls for his ancient mother, Elle, whose feeble and aged appearance nonetheless frightens the other jötunns.
 Thor tries to wrestle her down but is unable to; instead he starts to age rapidly and the old hag wrestles him down to the floor instead.

-While Thor wrestles the old woman, Hugin and Munin show Tjalvi, Röskva and Quark the visions again in a mirror: they see Loge moving strangely like fire, Thor trying to lift Jörmungandr, and Thor aging and dying.
-The children realize that the jötunns are using magic to cheat: the drinking-horn is secretly connected to the sea, Loge is actually an insatiable fire-spirit, Útgarða-Loki's cat is in fact Jörmungandr, and the old woman is old age itself!
+While Thor wrestles the old woman, Hugin and Munin show Tjalvi, Röskva and Quark the visions again in a mirror: they see Loge moving strangely like fire, Thor trying to lift the Midgard Serpent, and Thor aging and dying.
+The children realize that the jötunns are using magic to cheat: the drinking-horn is secretly connected to the sea, Loge is actually an insatiable fire-spirit, Utgard-Loki's cat is in fact the Midgard Serpent, and the old woman is old age itself!
 Tjalvi tries to stop the wrestling match, but Thor appears to die of old age before Tjalvi can reach him.
 Tjalvi weeps over Thor's body, and his tears restore Thor to life and youth.
 Tjalvi and Röskva call out the jötunns' tricks.
 Thor is angry that the jötunns' have cheated, but Loki reassures Thor not to worry: he has a plan.
-The next morning, the two gods and the three children leave Útgarð together. Útgarða-Loki laughs at them from the palisade for losing the bet, but what had appeared to be Quark suddenly turns into a chicken: Loki has used his illusions to trick everyone into thinking the chicken was Quark, who is still inside the walls of Útgarð and now has to remain there with the other jötunns.
-This saddens both Quark and Röskva, who wave sorrowfully to each other as Thor and Loki leave Útgarð behind.
+The next morning, the two gods and the three children leave Utgard together.
+Utgard-Loki laughs at them from the palisade for losing the bet, but what had appeared to be Quark suddenly turns into a chicken: Loki has used his illusions to trick everyone into thinking the chicken was Quark, who is still inside the walls of Utgard and now has to remain there with the other jötunns.
+This saddens both Quark and Röskva, who wave sorrowfully to each other as Thor and Loki leave Utgard behind.

 Back home at Bilskirnir, Thor gives Tjalvi a sword as a sign that he now sees Tjalvi as a man.
 Röskva, still seen as a child and feeling very alone and unwanted, walks sadly away into the forest, and returns to the treehouse which she and Tjalvi and Quark built together.
-Suddenly, to her great surprise and delight, Quark appears from inside the treehouse, having run away from Útgarðar.
+Suddenly, to her great surprise and delight, Quark appears from inside the treehouse, having run away from Urgard.
 The two friends are happily reunited, with much embracing.